Joint Mobilisation: Expert Treatment for Joint Stiffness and Dysfunction

 - Chronic Stiffness: Long-standing ankle restrictions

-- Sports Performance: Optimizing ankle mobility for athletics
+- Sports Performance: Optimising ankle mobility for athletics

 - Balance Issues: Improving proprioception through better mobility